Weather of 2004: Floods

+It costed ~122 million NZD in insurance payouts.

 Tornadoes

 During the year, there was a record-high total of 1,817 tornadoes in the United States alone, collectively resulting in 35 deaths.
 This included an outbreak related to Hurricane Ivan, which resulted in 120 tornadoes, the most ever related to a tropical cyclone.

 In addition to the United States tornadoes, a powerful tornado struck portions of North-Central Bangladesh in April, killing 111 and injuring nearly 1,500 others.
 Seven people were killed and 207 injured by a tornado that appeared on the evening of April 21 in Hengyang, Hunan, China.